saleor/saleor-docs/docs/guides/payments.md

 ### Authorize payment

-`authorize(payment_information)` - Authorization is a process of reserving the amount of money against the customer’s funding source.
+`authorize(payment_information)`: Authorization is a process of reserving the amount of money against the customer’s funding source.
 The money does not change hands until the authorization is captured.

 ### Refund

-`refund(payment_information)` - A refund is a full or partial return of captured funds to the customer.
+`refund(payment_information)`: A refund is a full or partial return of captured funds to the customer.

 ### Capture payment

-`capture(payment_information)` - A transfer of the money that was reserved during the authorization stage.
+`capture(payment_information)`: A transfer of the money that was reserved during the authorization stage.

 ### Void

-`void(payment_information)` - A cancellation of a pending authorization or capture.
+`void(payment_information)`: A cancellation of a pending authorization or capture.

 ### Process payment

-`process_payment(payment_information)` - Used for the checkout process, it should perform all the necessary steps to process a payment.
+`process_payment(payment_information)`: Used for the checkout process, it should perform all the necessary steps to process a payment.
 It should use already-defined functions, like authorize and capture.

 #### `PaymentData`